duncanmcclean/dotfiles/readme.md

 # Duncan's Dotfiles

-This repository contains my Dotfiles and anything else I use to setup and maintain my Macs.
-It simplifies the process of installing software on new Macs and it helps to keep my configuration the same on every machone I use.

-Feel free to copy parts of this for your own dotfiles!
+This repo contains the dotfiles I use for working on my Macs.
+It's got a bunch of aliases, functions and scripts.
+Feel free to fork this repo and build your own dotfiles repo.

 ## Fresh macOS Setup
 ### Before re-installing